pantheon-systems/documentation/source/content/wordpress-cron.md

 WP-Cron is a PHP file that is usually located in the root directory of your WordPress installation.
 The `wp-cron.php` file is subject to DDoS attacks, but generally, `wp-cron.php` is secure.

-There is only one parameter you can pass in that will affect the script (`doing_wp_cron`).
-The `$_GET` value is not filtered, and is only used as a flag (not as input for a process or variable).
-All input is ignored outside this. `wp-cron.php` currently does not have any known vulnerabilities or exploits, although no script on a server attached to the Internet is 100% secure.
+There is only one parameter you can pass that will affect the script, `doing_wp_cron`.
+The `$_GET` value is not filtered, and is only used as a flag (not as an input for a process or variable).
+All inputs are ignored outside this.
+Currently, `wp-cron.php` does not have any known vulnerabilities or exploits, although it shoule be noted that no script on a server attached to the Internet is 100% secure.

 ## Manage WP-Cron Internally